victimofleisure/doc2web/README.md

 |@{style}text@}|Formats *text* with *style*.
 The style must be defined in CSS.
 This command can appear anywhere in the line.|
 |@{#name}|Creates an anchor for name.
 This command can appear anywhere in the line.
 It's useful for creating anchors in tables.|

 Names are NOT case-sensitive and may contain spaces.
-For all commands that take a name parameter, the displayed text can differ from the topic or item name.
+For all commands that take a name parameter, the displayed text can optionally differ from the topic or item name.
 Specify the name first, then a backslash, then the text to display.
 For example:
 ```
 @topic actual topic name\text to display
 ```